 \subsection{Cross-Lingual Morphological Transfer as Multi-Task Learning}

 Cross-lingual morphological tagging may be formulated as a multi-task learning problem.
-We seek to learn a set of shared character embeddings for taggers in both languages together through optimization of a joint loss function that combines the high-resource tagger and the low-resource one.
+We seek to learn a set of shared character representations for taggers in both languages together through optimization of a joint loss function that combines the high-resource tagger and the low-resource one.
 The first loss function we consider is the following:

-Crucially, our cross-lingual objective forces both taggers to share part of the parameter vector $\vtheta$, which allows it to represent morphological regularities between the two languages in a common embedding space and, thus, enables transfer of knowledge.
+Crucially, our cross-lingual objective forces both taggers to share part of the parameter vector $\vtheta$, which allows it to represent morphological regularities between the two languages in a common representation space and, thus, enables transfer of knowledge.
 This is no different from monolingual multi-task settings, e.g., jointly training a chunker and a tagger for the transfer of syntactic information \cite{DBLP:journals/jmlr/CollobertWBKKK11}.
-We point out that, in contrast to our approach, almost all multi-task transfer learning, e.g., for dependency parsing \cite{DBLP:conf/aaai/GuoCYWL16}, has shared word-level embeddings rather than character-level embeddings.
+We point out that, in contrast to our approach, almost all multi-task transfer learning, e.g., for dependency parsing \cite{DBLP:conf/aaai/GuoCYWL16}, has shared word-level representations rather than character-level representations.
 See \cref{sec:related-work} for a more complete discussion.

-We consider two parameterizations of this distribution $p_{\vtheta}(t_i \mid \vw, \ell)$.
-First, we modify the initial character-level LSTM embedding such that it also encodes the identity of the language.
+We consider two parameterizations of this distribution $p_{\vtheta}(t_n \mid \vw, \ell)$.
+First, we modify the initial character-level LSTM representation such that it also encodes the identity of the language.
 Second, we modify the softmax layer, creating a language-specific softmax.

 \paragraph{Language-Universal Softmax.} Our first architecture has one softmax, as in \cref{eq:tagger}, over all morphological tags in ${\cal T}$ (shared among all the languages).
-To allow the architecture to encode morphological features specific to one language, e.g., the third person present plural ending in Spanish is {\em -an}, but {\em -{\~a}o} in Portuguese, we modify the creation of the character-level embeddings.
+To allow the architecture to encode morphological features specific to one language, e.g., the third person present plural ending in Spanish is {\em -an}, but {\em -{\~a}o} in Portuguese, we modify the creation of the character-level representations.
 Specifically, we augment the character alphabet $\Sigma$ with a distinguished symbol that indicates the language: $\text{{\tt id}}_\ell$.
-We then pre- and postpend this symbol to the character stream for every word before feeding the characters into the bidirectional LSTM Thus, we arrive at the new {\em language-specific} word embeddings,
+We then pre- and postpend this symbol to the character stream for every word before feeding the characters into the bidirectional LSTM.
+Thus, we arrive at the new {\em language-specific} word representations,